 Scar tissue or adhesions will build up anytime you have an injury as shown in the graph above.
 And as the graph shows it’s an endless circle of pain that continues to add scar tissue to the injured area.

 Unfortunately this will prevent any two layers of muscle or tendons from moving past one another in a smooth movement.
 The pain your experiencing is the two layers of tissue or tendons that are rubbing up against each other, causing you pain, which is your body’s way of telling you to: Stop Doing What Your Doing Now.

-Here’s what happens without treatment
+Here’s what happens without Active Release

 - Scar tissue or adhesions allowed to build up will cause weakness in your muscles causing them to become shorter.
 The muscles when not allowed to lengthen will not be able to contract, which is painful and you won’t be able to do everyday task.

 - This leads to a cycle of repeated injury and painful episodes where everyday movements become harder and harder.
 This repeated straining to move causes microscopic tearing when you stretch or use the muscles involved.

 - Scar tissue doesn’t allow oxygen or blood to get to the muscles, ligaments and tendons.
 This loss of blood flow to the affected area will cause more tissue damage and inflammation, which causes constant pain in the affected area.